emrgnt-cmplxty/automata/automata/docs/core/embedding/embedding_provider.rst

 -------

-The following is an example demonstrating how to create an instance of a class that inherits from ``EmbeddingProvider`` and implement the ``build_embedding`` method.
+The following is an example demonstrating how to create an instance of a class that inherits from ``EmbeddingVectorProvider`` and implement the ``build_embedding`` method.

 .. code:: python

    import numpy as np
-   from automata.core.memory_store.embedding_types import EmbeddingProvider
+   from automata.core.memory_store.embedding_types import EmbeddingVectorProvider

-   class MyEmbeddingProvider(EmbeddingProvider):
+   class MyEmbeddingProvider(EmbeddingVectorProvider):

        def build_embedding(self, symbol_source: str) -> np.ndarray:
            # Implement your own logic to generate the embedding for a given symbol source